 Paycheck vs. Reward

-Employee Recognition can be a strange concept.
-The entire relationship of an employee and an employer is already one of exchanges: employees work, and employers give them money and sometimes insurance and stock options for their efforts.
-But a paycheck is often not enough to keep an employee coming back, even if they’re productive.
-When employees are recognized for their achievements at work with a token of appreciation, Employee Engagement can increase.
+Employee recognition can be a strange concept.
+The entire relationship of employee and employer is already one of exchanges: employees work, and employers give them money.
+However, a paycheck is often not enough to keep an employee coming back, even if they're productive.
+When employees are recognized for their achievements at work with a token of appreciation, employee engagement can dramatically increase.
 So, as an employee, what is different about receiving a physical token of recognition and simply being paid for doing your job?

 Try to Take Money Out of the Equation

 It’s hard to imagine a world without money.
-Between costs for prenatal care, living life, and funeral expenses, money is a part of our existence before we’re born and after we die.
+From the time we're born to when we die, money is a part of our existence whether we like it or not.
 Money is everywhere.
 Money matters.
-We spend an awful lot of our lives trying to get it, but curiously, it can be hard to pinpoint why it matters so much.
+We spend an awful lot of our lives trying to get it, but curiously it can be hard to pinpoint why it matters so much.